What we do

 Disaster response in Nelson July 28th, 2025

-Five of our team NZRT8, plus four from the Hutt River Response Team NZRT18 left for Nelson today to assist with the severe weather events which have caused significant flooding and extensive damage across the top of the South Island through June and July.
+Five of our team NZ-RT8, plus four from the Hutt River Response Team NZRT18 left for Nelson today to assist with the severe weather events which have caused significant flooding and extensive damage across the top of the South Island through June and July.

 With our response vehicles loaded with supplies and equipment we boarded the Ferry this morning.